Henauxg/bevy_quinnet/README.md

             ConnectionParameters::default(),
         );

-    // When trully connected, you will receive a ConnectionEvent
+    // Once connected, you will receive a ConnectionEvent
 ```

 - To process server messages, you can use a bevy system such as the one below.
 The function `receive_message` is generic, here `ServerMessage` is a user provided enum deriving `Serialize` and `Deserialize`.